i5ar/yake/README.md

 ## Test

-It's a small app, but if you really want to test it you can:
+It's a small app, but if you really want to test it you can do it with ease:

 - Mocha, Chai and React Utils for BDD;
 - Selenium for automated test: